 scalar number, which is useful when creating formulas that involve dividing a time-trending metric by a

 scalar number.
-Additionally, you can also change the time range of the
+Also, you can also change the time range of the

 scalar metric to a time range independent of that for the report.

-Say, for example, we wanted to see 2019 monthly revenue expressed as a percentage of overall 2019 revenue.
-We can add two
+Say, for example, you wanted to see 2019 monthly revenue expressed as a percentage of overall 2019 revenue.
+You can add two

 If you add